top of page

 I am interested in and try to be involved in communication and outreach events, particularly with children/teenagers.
 This way, I hope I can give another perspective on science to mid- and high-school students, and maybe inspire some of them to be more curious about the world and to pursue a scientific path.
 I also hope I can help in improving the representation of women in STEM (Science, Technology, Engineering and Mathematics) fields.
 In New York, I have joined the CUPS (Columbia University Postdoctoral Society) outreach and communication committee, and the 500 Women Scientists group.

-Some events I have recently attended or been involved in:
+Some events I have attended or been involved in:

 D4P: Modeling, Math, and Social Mixing.
 Organized by RockEDU Science Outreach.